uzma4794/uzma4794/README.md

+##About me

-Hello I'm Uzma Waheed, mother of two baby boys also working as Lecturer in the Department of Computer Science and Information Technology in Govt.
-Sadiq College Women University.
+Hello, I'm Uzma Waheed, mother of two baby boys also working as Lecturer in the Department of Computer Science and Information Technology in Govt.
+Sadiq College Women University, Bahawalpur, Punjab.

 <!--
 **uzma4794/uzma4794** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.